Nam Định: Demography

 According to the census in January 2023, the population of Nam Định city was about 364,181.

 Due to the history of its formation very early, the area of Nam Định city has many ethnic groups settling together.
 Kinh people account for the majority, but besides that, there is Hoa communities settled in the Old Quarters for many generations.
 Although they have been registered as Hoa or Kinh since 1978, in the composition of many groups such as : Tanka, Hakka, Seochew, Teochew, Canton, Hokkien...

 There is also a small community of Tày and Nùng who has been refugees due to the influence of the border conflict.
 Also since the 2000s, there were a number of other groups from the international community, who were naturalized after only a short time living here.

 By preliminary statistics, at least 10% of Nam Định citizens are Catholic.
-Nam Định city was also one of the earliest Annamese location to receive the Gospel, which was about the beginning of the XIX century, by the Paris Missionary Association.
+Nam Định city was also one of the earliest Annamese location to receive the Gospel, which was about the beginning of the 19th century, by the Paris Missionary Association.
 The territory of old Nam Định city and former Mỹ Lộc rural district has previously belonged to two different dioceses, which were Hà Nội and Nam Định.
 However, since Christmas in 2024, expanded Nam Định city has become part of the Hanoi Diocese, belonging to the Hanoi Archdiocese.
 Their patron saint is Our Lady of Immacilization.

 Climate

-In September 2024, Nam Định experienced heavy flooding from sever rainfall that forced many residents to evacuate their homes.
+In September 2024, Nam Định experienced heavy flooding from severe rainfall that forced many residents to evacuate their homes.